When compared to other accounting designations, the CMA certification requirements are quite clear and easy to fulfill.

 Sometimes schools refuse to provide you with an official transcript, but there is a workaround for that as well.
 All you need to do is get a photocopy of your transcript notarized.
 This must be mailed in, as emailed copies and faxes are not accepted.

-What If You Don’t Have a Bachelor’s Degree?
+What If You Don’t Have a Bachelor’s Degree or a Professional Certification?

 Though there are certain exceptions for the CMA exam education requirements, you are still required to complete two consecutive years of financial or accounting based work experience.
 To learn more about the CMA exam experience requirements, read here.